Imran-Chaudhary/Well-Logs-Facies-Classification/README.md

 ### Interpreting the Metrix & Features Importance

 Features show the combined effect to predict the log facies.
 Classification report shows F1 score for individual facies.
+BS is ~ 95% and PS is ~68%

 ![text](https://user-images.githubusercontent.com/68614187/106049815-354fdd80-60ac-11eb-94b4-a738970fec30.png)